zhudundun/Applied-Machine-Learning/README.md

 The MNIST dataset is a dataset of 60,000 training and 10,000 test examples of handwritten digits.
 The dataset consists of 28 × 28 images.
 Use hierarchical k-means to build a dictionary of image patches.
 Now use dictionary to find the closest center to each patch, and construct a histogram of patches for each test image.
 Train a classifier using this histogram of patches representation.
 Evaluate this classifier on the test data.

+### HW5 Gaussian mixture model
+Image segmentation is an important application of clustering.Model the pixel values as a mixture of normal distributions and using EM.
+Display the image obtained by replacing each pixel with the mean of its cluster center.
+Construct a figure showing the weights linking each pixel to each cluster center.